Table of Contents

 The following image shows the required inbound rules:

-The ELB security group shows four inbound rules.
+The ELB security group shows the inbound rules.
 Each inbound rule contains the security group rule, IP version, type, protocol, port number, source, and description.

 Outbound rules